 Two: Robert McCall is a man who wears jeans and plain button up shirts.

 While some former intelligence operatives might wear leather clothing and ride motorcycles, it is not required.
 In fact, most people who are confident that they can kill you with their pinkies prefer to appear as innocuous as possible.
 Life is just more comfortable for everyone that way.

 Three: Robert McCall works as a supervisor at “Home Mart.”

-Except for congressmen, no one gets rich by working for the government.
+Except for presidents and congressmen, no one gets rich by working for the government.
 That includes intelligence operatives.
 As a result, when they leave, most of them must find other gainful employment, and that might be anything from selling used cars to teaching high school to assisting people with their lumber purchases at a home improvement store.